gaballison/media-during-covid/README.md

 - [x] Create and call at least 3 functions, at least one of which must return a value that is used
 - [x] Visualize data in a graph, chart, or other visual representation of data

-I have also made at least **5** commits to this repo as per the above requirements :sweat_smile:
+I have also made at least **7** commits to this repo, which is more than the minimum 5 as per the above requirements :sweat_smile:

 ## Future Plans